What do we see?

 What does this indicator measure?

-This indicator describes the use status of EEE items owned by Flemish households.
-The data was provided by Recupel.
+This indicator shows the use status of EEE goods in Belgian households.
+The data were provided by Recupel and come from the biennial possession survey.